tushartushar/ArchitectureQualityEvolution/README.md

 It also generates and stores following plots.
 - Architecture smell density vs versions
 - Architecture smell distribution vs versions
-- Component dependency structure - It is generated for all analyzed versions but only when DesigniteJava detects a dense structure architecture smell in that version.
+- Component dependency structure.
+It is generated for all analyzed versions but only when DesigniteJava detects a dense structure architecture smell in that version.

 When analyzed Jenkins, the utility produced the output presented below.